COS214-Project-2024/SKILLISSUE/README.md

 * **Government Policies**: Implement taxation and budget management to fund city development

 ## Design Patterns Used
-The project integrates multiple design patterns, such as Singleton, Observer, Factory, Mediator, and Command, to support a scalable and modular architecture.
+The project integrates multiple design patterns, such as Singleton, Observer, Factory, Mediator, State, Strategy, Prototype, Proxy, Memento, Template and Command, to support a scalable and modular architecture.

 ## Prerequisites